OMSCSYellowJacket/OMSCSYellowJacket.github.io/project.md

 - **Processing tasks** could include aggregations, filtering, joins, windowing operations (e.g., calculating moving averages for stock prices), and more.
 - Spark can also handle late-arriving data, manage windowing for time-based operations, and scale horizontally to handle large volumes of data.

-### 3. **Storage Layer (TimescaleDB + Cassandra)**
+### 3. **Storage Layer (Postgresql + Cassandra)**
 The processed data can be stored in multiple databases depending on the use case and data type.

-- **TimescaleDB**: This is a time-series database built on top of PostgreSQL, optimized for storing and querying time-series data.
-Market data, which often comes with timestamps (e.g., stock price updates, market trends), is well-suited to be stored in TimescaleDB.
-TimescaleDB can efficiently store, index, and query market data over time, supporting complex queries like range queries, continuous aggregates, and time-based filtering.
+- **PostresSQL**: an open-source, object-relational database management system known for its stability, scalability, and extensibility.
+It supports advanced data types like JSON, arrays, and custom types, offering powerful querying capabilities and compliance with SQL standards.
+PostgreSQL is widely used in both small and large applications due to its robust performance, strong community support, and active development.
   - **Use case**: Storing price history, price charts, and market events, with the ability to query historical data with high performance.

 - **Cassandra**: Apache Cassandra is a distributed NoSQL database designed for high availability and scalability.
 It excels in handling massive amounts of write-heavy data and can be used to store event logs or real-time market transactions, where consistency is relaxed in favor of availability and partition tolerance.
   - **Use case**: Storing high-frequency event data like trade logs, real-time order book updates, or tick-level data.

-Both **TimescaleDB** and **Cassandra** can scale horizontally and provide fault tolerance, ensuring the system is highly available and can handle increasing volumes of data over time.
+Both **PostresSQL** and **Cassandra** can scale horizontally and provide fault tolerance, ensuring the system is highly available and can handle increasing volumes of data over time.

 ### 4. **Data Serving and Real-time Query Layer**
 After processing, the data can be served to different consumers like dashboards, analytic tools, or even machine learning models.